microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

     - Perform ML training and print out Accuracy, R2 and RMSE metrics from input unit test dataset
     - Produce the model at the output location
 - ML evaluating module
-    -  Perform ML training and print out Accuracy, R2 and RMSE metrics from an input dataset and model file
+    -  Perform ML training and print out Accuracy, R2 and RMSE metrics from an input dataset and output a model file
-- Call the 3 modules in a sequence of feature_engineering -> ml_training -> ml_evaluating with next module uses output from the previous module
+- Run the 3 modules in a sequence of feature_engineering -> ml_training -> ml_evaluating with next module uses output from the previous module

 ## Reference materials